nickl-dev/nickl-dev/README.md

-# Nick Lal

-<h2>Happy to meet you!</h2>
+### Hello there 👋

-- 💬 Ask me about JavaScript.
+- 💬 Ask me about: clean code.
-- ✉️ How to reach me: https://ca.linkedin.com/in/nicklal
+- 🌱 I’m currently learning: Python, Next.js.
 - ⚡ Fun fact: I've been inside The Great Pyramid of Giza.

 <!--